import numpy as np

 """Predict several quantiles with one estimator.

-This is a wrapper around `GradientBoostingRegressor`'s quantile
+This is a wrapper around ``GradientBoostingRegressor``'s quantile regression

-Quantiles to predict.
-By default the 16, 50 and 84%
+quantiles (array-like): Quantiles to predict.
+By default, the 16%, 50%,

-quantiles are predicted.
+and 84% quantiles are predicted.

-Quantile regressor used to make predictions.
-Only instances
+used to make predictions.
+Only instances of

-the hyper-parameters of the estimator.
+hyper-parameters of the estimator.
+Defaults to None.

 If -1, then the number of jobs is set to the number of cores.